Interview with Suzy Ivy, Police Detective and Author of Bad Luck Detective

 As an officer, never forget your humanity and never give up hope.

-What is your best advice for someone just starting their career in law enforcement?
+Tell us your best advice for someone just starting their career as a police officer.

 Always go home to your family.
 Safety is never underrated!

 A badge does not make you above the law.
 You should live by a higher standard.
 Traffic laws along with other laws are meant for you too.